influxdata/docs-v2/content/influxdb/v2.4/admin/logs.md

 ### Logs when running InfluxDB as a service

-If using a service manager to run InfluxDB, the service manager determines to location of logs.
+If using a service manager to run InfluxDB, the service manager determines the location of logs.

 {{< tabs-wrapper >}}
 {{% tabs %}}